streaming-graphs/NOUS/README.md

 Here `[Repo_Home]` is the path to your cloned directory `NOUS`.

 ### Run Hello World
-NOUS is organized into multiple modules that support the KB workflow.
+NOUS is organized into multiple modules that support the KG workflow.
 Each module contains README and data to run the examples.
 Refer to module's README for further details.

 ## Publications